desihub/desiutil/doc/desiInstall.rst

 order and the first matching method is used:

 py
-    If a setup.py file is detected, :command:`desiInstall` will attempt to execute :command:`pip install .`.
+    If a pyproject.toml or a setup.py file is detected, :command:`desiInstall` will attempt to execute :command:`pip install .`.
     This build type can be suppressed with the command line option ``--compile-c``. make
     If a Makefile is detected, :command:`desiInstall` will attempt to execute :command:`make install`.